awslabs/iot-application/README.md

 1. Configure user pool to use IAM Identity Center
    * Go to the cognito console and find the userpool that was just created
    * Go to sign-in experience &rarr; federated sign-in &rarr; add an identity provider
+   * Check `Add sign-out flow` which is required for sign-out to work
    * Under metadata document, enter hte metadata URL you noted earlier
    * Configure the SAML attriute mapping
       * Choose email, and for `User pool attribute`, type `Email`